 - Thrive on nontraditional assignments including competitions and games?

 The MBTI is a self-report instrument takes about 30 minutes to administer.
-Depending on the test version, it can be self-scored or scored by the Career Center.
+Depending on the test version, it can be self-scored or scored by the Center for Advising, Internships & Lifelong Career Development.
 Originally based on Carl Jung's theory of personality types, the MBTI is a nonjudgmental instrument that has been used in thousands of research studies.

 The MBTI helps your students understand how they prefer to get information, make decisions, and orient their lives.
-The Career Center staff can administer the MBTI to you and your students and offer an interactive workshop analyzing the results in a positive and non-threatening manner.
+The Center for Advising, Internships & Lifelong Career Development staff can administer the MBTI to you and your students and offer an interactive workshop analyzing the results in a positive and non-threatening manner.

 Some of the interpretations of the MBTI scores include:

 - Highlighting student strengths and potential blind spots

 - Increasing self-awareness and self-management skills